Jamalh8/Travel-app/README.md

 ### Unit Test

 Testing is a key element of the application production process.
 Testing allows me to check the codes that I have written and make sure that they are working.
 As this is not a full production app, that will be going live to customers, I'm not required to carry out any testing for performance or security.
-Therefore, I only carried out Unit testing and Selenium.
+Therefore, I only carried out Unit testing and Intergration testing using Selenium.

 I started off with using unit testing and was able to achieve a coverage of 97% of my code.
 The result of this can be seen on the image below.